 Whereas, we are awaiting possible grant awards that require we wait to begin construction until we have notice of being granted an award, and

-Whereas, T. G. Miller has defined priority sections of the sewer and water lines that fall under possible repaving and sidewalks, therefore be it,
+Whereas, T. G. Miller, P.C. has defined priority sections in a letter dated January 21, 2021 of the sewer and water lines that fall under possible repaving and sidewalks, therefore be it,

-RESOLVED that T. G. Miller is authorized to initiate any additional surveys and necessary engineering to prepare construction bid packages to be advertised at the appropriate time to allow maximize opportunity to complete all priority sections prior to NYSDOT initiating their construction schedule and be it further
+RESOLVED that T. G. Miller, P.C. is authorized to initiate any additional topographic surveys and necessary engineering to prepare construction bidding documents to be advertised at the appropriate time to allow maximize opportunity to complete all priority sections prior to NYSDOT initiating their construction schedule and be it further

 RESOLVED that the costs for this effort be proportioned between the consolidated district sewer and water reserve funds.